cjbarnes/cjbarnes.github.io/_posts/2015-03-26-uk-strtotime.md

 ---
-title: using strtotime in the UK
+title: using strtotime in Europe
 tags:
 - utilities
 format: tip